IGME-RIT/Basic-OpenGL-with-GLFW-Cube-Map-Reflections/README.md

-# Basic OpenGL with GLFW: Specular Maps
+# Basic OpenGL with GLFW: Cube Map Reflections

-Building from the normal map example, we apply specular maps, making some surfaces reflect light and appear shiny.
-This uses a blinn-phong shader
+Using cube maps, and reflection like that in the specular maps example, we can simulate models with reflective surfaces.

 # Setup